Rubric Best Practices, Examples, and Templates

 Criterion 3 at B level |

-A single-point rubric describes only the proficient level of performance for each criterion, leaving space for individualized feedback on areas that exceed or fall short of expectations.
-Instead of fixed descriptions for every level, instructors provide targeted comments.
+A single-point rubric outlines only the proficient level of performance for each criterion, leaving space for individualized feedback on where a piece of work exceeds or falls short of expectations.
+Instead of assigning fixed descriptions for every level, instructors provide targeted comments.

-- Encourage growth-oriented feedback, removing focus from grades and points
+- Encourage growth-oriented feedback, shifting focus away from grades

 - Formative assessments